Aliases for EPHX1 Gene

 GeneCards Summary for EPHX1 Gene

 EPHX1 (Epoxide Hydrolase 1) is a Protein Coding gene.
-Diseases associated with EPHX1 include hypercholanemia, familial and preeclampsia/eclampsia 1.
-Among its related pathways are Metabolism and cytochrome P450.
-GO annotations related to this gene include epoxide hydrolase activity and cis-stilbene-oxide hydrolase activity.
+Diseases associated with EPHX1 include Hypercholanemia, Familial and Eclampsia.
+Among its related pathways are Drug metabolism - cytochrome P450 and Naphthalene metabolism.
+Gene Ontology (GO) annotations related to this gene include epoxide hydrolase activity and cis-stilbene-oxide hydrolase activity.

-Biotransformation enzyme that catalyzes the hydrolysis of arene and aliphatic epoxides to less reactive and more water soluble dihydrodiols by the trans addition of water.
+Biotransformation enzyme that catalyzes the hydrolysis of arene and aliphatic epoxides to less reactive and more water soluble dihydrodiols by the trans addition of water (By similarity).
+May play a role in the metabolism of endogenous lipids such as epoxide-containing fatty acids (PubMed:22798687).